caomw/MLMatch/README.md

 ## 5. 3rdParty

-You can download dependents for running MLMatch from https://pan.baidu.com/s/1s6bjW4ugbAA5Aocf6rVZvQ with extraction code: 9noi.
+You can download the dependent libraries for running MLMatch from https://pan.baidu.com/s/1s6bjW4ugbAA5Aocf6rVZvQ with extraction code: 9noi.

 Note: If you have any questions please feel free to contact Mingwei Cao by Email: [cmwqq2008@163.com](mailto:cmwqq2008@163.com).